 The system I built includes: logo, color palette, typography, packaging, signage, staff uniforms, and in-store materials — all anchored in cultural storytelling and modular systems designed to flex across digital and physical retail environments, regions, and formats.
 This wasn't a logo project.
 It was a complete ecosystem built to scale.

-I built trend-driven seasonal graphic systems fusing color forecasting, cultural insight, and high-volume retail execution.
-Managed international vendor communication — coordinating timelines, specs, and production files to cut production turnaround by 25% without quality compromise.
-Partnered with merchandising and sourcing via PLM and SAP to align design intent with pricing and manufacturing constraints.
+I built trend-driven seasonal graphic systems informed by color forecasting, cultural insight, and retail execution.
+I managed international vendor communication, coordinating timelines, specs, and production files.
+This work reduced turnaround time by 25% without compromising quality.
+I also partnered with merchandising and sourcing through PLM and SAP to align design intent with pricing and manufacturing constraints.